 “We are dealing with a very rare kind of malware — the so-called fileless malicious programs that do not exist as files on the hard drive but operate only in the infected computers RAM.”

-The unnamed specimen exploited a client-side Java vulnerability and operated solely in memory of the affected javaw.exe process.
-Sergey mentioned that the bot was capable of installing the Lurk banker trojan.
+The unnamed sample exploited a client-side Java vulnerability and operated solely in memory of the affected javaw.exe process.
+Sergey mentioned that the bot could install the Lurk banker trojan.

 Earlier that year, Amit Malik at SecurityXploded published an educational write-up, explaining how to achieve “in-memory or file-less execution” of a Windows program without saving it to disk after downloading it from the Internet.

-The malicious programs outlined above stayed purely memory-resident without leaving any direct footprints on the file systems.
-As the result of this volatility, they disappeared once the system was rebooted.
-In contrast, 2014 brought us Poweliks malware, which G Data's Paul Rascagnères described as "persistent malware without a file."
-This specimen found its way onto the system by exploiting a Microsoft Word vulnerability.
+The malicious programs outlined above remained purely memory-resident, leaving no direct footprints on the file systems.
+As a result of this volatility, they disappeared once the system was rebooted.
+In contrast, 2014 brought us Poweliks malware, which G Data’s Paul Rascagnères described as “persistent malware without a file.”
+This sample entered the system by exploiting a Microsoft Word vulnerability.
 It used PowerShell and JavaScript along with shellcode to jumpstart its in-memory execution.
 Kevin Gossett at Symantec described its persistence mechanism like this:

 “Normally, malware will place an entry in the Run subkey that points to a malicious executable which is then executed.
 Poweliks makes the Run subkey call rundll32.exe, a legitimate Windows executable used to load DLLs, and passes in several parameters.
 These parameters include JavaScript code that eventually results in Poweliks being loaded into memory and executed.”